fastapi/typer/docs/tutorial/parameter-types/enum.md

 ### Using Enum names instead of values

-Some times you want to accept `Enum` names from the command line and convert that into `Enum` values in the command handler.
+Sometimes you want to accept `Enum` names from the command line and convert that into `Enum` values in the command handler.
 You can enable this by setting `enum_by_name=True`: